-3.1 Admission into Ph.D.
+3.1.
+Admission into Ph.D.
 Programs

-3.1.1 Admission into a Ph.D.
-Program in the College shall require (1) a B.S. or M.S. degree or their equivalent from a recognized institution of higher learning, (2) a very high degree of intellectual capacity and aptitude for advanced study and research in the College, and (3) satisfactory compliance of additional University requirements such as a health clearance and other special admission requirements that may be imposed by a Graduate Committee (e.g., grade requirements, Graduate Aptitude Test or program's diagnostic tests).
+3.1.1.
+Admission into a Ph.D.
+Program in the College shall require (1) a B.S. or M.S. degree or their equivalent from a recognized institution of higher learning, (2) a very high degree of intellectual capacity and aptitude for advanced study and research in the College, and (3) satisfactory compliance of additional University requirements such as a health clearance and other special admission requirements that may be imposed by the Graduate Committee (e.g., grade requirements, Graduate Aptitude Test or program's diagnostic tests).
+For the Ph.D by Research Program (Option 3), there is an additional requirement of having at least one publication in a highly reputed journal (e.g. ISI/Scopus) in which the applicant is the primary author and acceptance by a faculty member as a prospective dissertation advisee.

 Proof of English and/or Filipino proficiency shall be required of students whose native language is not English or Filipino, except those who graduated from institutions where the medium of instruction is English or Filipino.
 For English proficiency, a score of at least 500 in the Test of English as a Foreign Language (TOEFL, Educational Testing Service, Princeton, New Jersey 08540, USA) shall be required.
 For Filipino proficiency, a certification shall be required from the duly authorized unit of the University.